Radhikadayalcloud/Sophos-Cloud-Radar-/README.md

 ## What It Does

-Sophos Cloud Radar lets security engineers, DevOps teams and compliance professionals paste any cloud configuration, flow log or activity log and receive an instant AI-powered security analysis — complete with MITRE ATT&CK mapping, compliance scoring, remediation CLI commands and Jira ticket creation.
+Sophos Cloud Radar lets security engineers, DevOps teams and compliance professionals paste any cloud configuration, flow log or activity log and receive an instant AI-powered security analysis,complete with MITRE ATT&CK mapping, compliance scoring, remediation CLI commands and Jira ticket creation.

 Built as a modern companion tool to fill the visibility gap left by the deprecation of Sophos Cloud Optix.